Whether we like to admit it or not, social media plays a significantly growing role in both our personal and working life.

 So, how can you actively use social media to its full advantage to help you develop your career while avoiding that your online presence negatively impacts your job search?

-Els Van Der Veken, Senior Manager of Walters People Ghent, advises on how to across some of the top social platforms: Twitter, Facebook and LinkedIn.
+Els Van Der Veken, Associate Director at Walters People, advises on how to across some of the top social platforms: Twitter, Facebook and LinkedIn.

 With the exception of professionals working in the marketing or communication sector, Twitter is usually considered more appropriate for personal use.